 ADR serves to establish a harmonized regulatory framework throughout Europe for the transport of dangerous goods by road, with the aim of ensuring the safety of people, the environment and property.

-Among the main functions of the ADR are:
+The main functions of the ADR include:

-Classifying dangerous goods: The ADR establishes criteria for classifying dangerous goods according to their degree of danger.
+– Classifying dangerous goods: the ADR establishes criteria for classifying dangerous goods according to their degree of danger.

-Establish technical requirements for the packaging and labeling of dangerous goods: The ADR establishes the technical requirements that packaging must meet to ensure that dangerous goods are transported safely.
+– Establish technical requirements for the packaging and labeling of dangerous goods: The ADR establishes the technical requirements that packaging must meet to ensure that dangerous goods are transported safely.

 Related content: